 Another way to visit the Blue Hole Romblon is to book a Tablas Island Hopping Tour with Deo from Deo’s Island Adventures.
 He can be contacted on Facebook or by Whatsapp: +63 999 002 0806.

 Blue Hole Tablas is the only ‘hole dive site’ in the Philippines and knowing this prior to visiting, I expected to see many divers at this spot.
 Well, that wasn’t the case and it was just our small group of 6 people that joined in on the Tablas Island Hopping Tour with Deo.

 I am not a scuba diver or a freediver by any means, though it was still such an amazing experience just swimming around with a mask and snorkel closer to the surface.
 Deo, on the other hand, is an experienced freediver and I took a few photos of him descending into the dark abyss of the Blue Hole Romblon.

 Many colorful corals and an abundance of marine life can also be found all around the Gorda Point area so be sure to explore the reefs while you’re there.

 Must Read → 3 Weeks Philippines Itinerary

 Blue Hole Romblon Diving

-Mablaran Falls is arguably the most popular waterfall in Tablas and well worth checking out during your adventures on Tablas Island.
+Mablaran Falls is arguably the most popular waterfall in Tablas and well worth checking out during your adventures on the island.

-Mablaran Falls is located in San Andres, approximately 45-minutes drive north of Odiongan.
+Mablaran Falls is located in San Andres, approximately a 45-minute drive north of Odiongan.
 If you happen to be staying at Footprints Beach Resort, it’s a short 10-minute drive from here to reach Mablaran Falls.